 Let’s all agree on one thing: steamed vegetables are boring unless you add some magic to them.
 While eating the veggies plain with no addition of fat or salt might seem like a healthier option, it’s not actually always the case.
-Let me show you a delicious way to spruce up your steamed vegetables with a tasty butter sauce that is also good for you.
+Let us show you a delicious way to spruce up your Instant Pot steamed vegetables with a tasty butter sauce that is also good for you.

-While steaming vegetables is a great idea – as this cooking method retains more nutrients – it’s also important to add some healthy fats to the ready carrots and broccoli, so that your body can easily absorb all those fat-soluble vitamins (A, D, E and K).
-Plus, fats like grass fed butter, coconut oil and olive oil are full of their own beneficial nutrients.
+While steaming vegetables (especially in the Instant Pot) is a great idea – as this cooking method retains more nutrients – it’s also important to add some healthy fats to the cooked carrots and broccoli so that your body can easily absorb all those fat-soluble vitamins (A, D, E and K).
+Plus, fats like grass-fed butter, coconut oil and olive oil are full of their own beneficial nutrients.

-There is a handy chart for cooking vegetables on the official Instant Pot website, but I think some of those time could be even lower.
+There is a handy chart for cooking vegetables on the official Instant Pot website, but we think some of those times could be even lower.
 The point is, you have to experiment with the times to see what readiness works for you.
-I prefer my veggies on the crunchier side, and that’s how you would have them served to you in a good restaurant.
+We prefer veggies on the crunchier side, and that’s how you would have them served to you in a good restaurant.

-The sauce that I made to go over our steamed carrots and Brussel sprouts is very versatile and you can use it over broccoli, cauliflower, potato or peas.
+The sauce that we made to go over our steamed Instant Pot vegetables is very versatile and you can use it over broccoli, cauliflower, potato or peas.
 Its Mediterranean flavours go with just about anything.
-One of my favourite meals is a piece of grilled chicken or fish, simply seasoned with salt and pepper, served with steamed vegetables tossed in this parsley, garlic and caper butter sauce.
+A favourite meal to make is a piece of grilled chicken or fish, simply seasoned with salt and pepper, served with steamed vegetables tossed in this parsley, garlic and caper butter sauce.
 While the meat or fish is cooking, the Instant Pot will get the veggies done in no time.
 And the sauce only takes a minute on the stove.

 Dairy-free option: Instead of using butter you can use 2-3 tablespoons of olive oil or ghee (clarified butter) which is around 95% dairy-free.